deadroxy/valetbike/README.md

   `CREATE DATABASE valetbike_development;`\
   `CREATE DATABASE valetbike_testing;`\
 4. `rake db:migrate`
+If you are having errors with migration, comment out line 8 and 9 on the /db/migrate/20230411001602_create_rentals.rb
-5. Open the application in an IDE or text editor.
+6. Open the application in an IDE or text editor.
 In the Slurp files, replace the file paths with the path on your own machine.
-6. Rails slurp:stations
+7. Rails slurp:stations
-7. Rails slurp2:bikes
+8. Rails slurp2:bikes
-8. Launch the app using ./bin/dev .
+9. Launch the app using ./bin/dev .
 View at Localhost.3000:

 ##  Changes since prototype